wu1f72514/wu1f72514/README.md

 Linux-addict / Jetbrains's products fan / Raspberry Pi hobbyist

-- 🔭 I’m currently working on a website for a scouts's local groupe
+- 🔭 I’m currently working on a website for a scouts's local groupe [✨ will be launch in january 2023]
+- 🔭 I just be named in charge of communication stuffs for a local children's nursery
 - 🌱 I’m currently learning Hugo (Go), Docker
+- ⚡ Scout chief in Farfadet section (6-8) for Scouts et Guides De France